Nerella Venu Madhav: Early life

 Nerella Venu Madhav was born in Mattewada, Warangal, Hyderabad state to an industrialist, Hari and Srilakshmi.
 His father had a great admiration for literature.
-He completed his matriculation in 1950, and joined Warangal Arts and Science College for bachelor's degree in 1952.
+He completed his matriculation in 1950, and joined the Warangal Arts and Science College for a bachelor's degree in 1952.
 The principal of the college, B. V. Ram Narasu was very impressed by his talent, and even presented him with ₹60 as scholarship for good conduct, despite opposition from some lecturers.
 He encouraged him to take up mimicry.
 As a young boy, he used to play pranks by imitating people in his village to perfection.
 He used to mimic the people who visited his house and friends.

 Career

 Venu Madhav started his career in 1947 at the age of 16.
 He rose to popularity, coming from a village, imitating celebrities, politicians, local Telangana dialect.
 He worked as a school teacher in Mattewad Middle School in Hanamkonda in 1953.
 He also started and worked as a Mimicry faculty in Telugu University.
 He loved Telugu, Urdu and English literature, and greatly admired Indian classical music.

-He started his mimicry career with the voice of Telugu actor, V. Nagayya.
+He started his mimicry career with an impression of the famous Telugu actor, V. Nagayya.
 He performed in Telugu, English, Urdu, Hindi, Tamil and also musical instruments.
 He has toured all over the world and was popular for imitating world leaders, Hollywood celebrities and background score.
 His mimicry of a scene in the popular Hollywood movie, Mckenna's Gold was legendary.
-His imitation of Pritviraj Kapur in Mughal-e-Azam; imitation of Karunanidhi's voice using only one English word 'gibberish' was also very popular.
+His imitation of Pritviraj Kapur in Mughal-e-Azam; imitation of Karunanidhi's voice using only one English word 'gibberish' was also popular.
 He used to imitate tall personalities, without offending them.
 He received their validation for his perfection.

-He was the first mimic in the world who performed at the United Nations Organisation, New York City.
+He was the first mimic in the world who performed at the United Nations Organization, New York City.

-He was nominated as a Member of Legislative Council of Andhra Pradesh by the then Chief Minister P. V. Narasimha Rao in 1972 to '78.
+He was nominated as a Member of Legislative Council of Andhra Pradesh by the then Chief Minister P. V. Narasimha Rao in 1972 to 1978.
 His birthday, 28 December, is celebrated as World Mimicry Day by some of his students.

 He was encouraged by film producer, B. N. Reddy to act in films.
 He acted in 12 Tollywood movies like Gudachari 116 starring Krishna and Jayalalitha.

 He wrote a book on art of mimicry in Telugu language called Mimicry Kala.
+Popular mimic and ventriloquist Mimicry Srinivos is his favourite disciple.

 Other honours

 An auditorium in Warangal is named in his honour as Dr. Nerella Venu Madhav Kalaa Pranganam.
-The venue hosted a mimicry festival on his 80th birthday, 28 December by Greater Warangal Municipal Corporation at Hanamkonda Public Gardens and was named in 2011.
+The venue hosted a mimicry festival on his 80th birthday, 28 December by Greater Warangal Municipal Corporation at Hanamkonda Public Gardens and was officially named in 2011.